valjor98/Banorte-Hack-2023/README.md

 - After the installation is complete, you can start the DialogFlow Chatbot function using ```firebase deploy --only functions```.

 Please remember to replace all placeholders in the .env file with your actual details, such as the project id and other necessary environmental variables.

+### Testing
+The project counts with a testing suite.
+In order to run the tests, open the terminal and follow these instructions:
+- Install Cypress with ```npm install cypress```.
+- Open Cypress in the corresponding folder with ```npx cypress open```.
+- Follow the instructions, open Cypress in your desired browser, and look for the E2E tests.

 # Contributors
 This project exists thanks to all the people who contribute, my hackahton team.